Purslane Control

 Purslane Control: How To Get Rid of Purslane

 This page is a general DIY guide for controlling purslane.
-Using the products and methods suggested you will get rid of purslane.
-Follow this DIY article and use the recommended products, and we guarantee complete control of purslane.
+Using the recommended products and methods, you will get rid of purslane.
+Follow this DIY article and use the recommended products, and we guarantee complete control of the purslane.

-Purslane is a summer annual broadleaf weed and is a common problem on lawns and gardens across the country.
-Purslane tends to grow vigorously on soil that is warm, moist and sufficiently fertilized and can easily thrive in damp areas.
+Purslane is a summer annual broadleaf weed that is a common problem on lawns and gardens across the country.
+It tends to grow vigorously on warm, moist, and sufficiently fertilized soil and can easily thrive in damp areas.

-The distinguishing characteristics of the purslane plant are its thick and succulent leaves and a fleshy stem which is slightly red in tone.
+The purslane plant's distinguishing characteristics are its thick and succulent leaves and fleshy stem, which is slightly red in tone.
 It also features a thick taproot with a multitude of fibrous secondary roots.

-The life cycle of Purslane starts in the springtime when the seeds first germinate followed by blooming between June through November where finally a hard frost and cold temperatures kill it off.
-Common purslane is a prolific seeder with a single plant having the ability to produce up to 240,000 seeds, which may germinate even after 5 to 40 years!
+The life cycle of Purslane starts in the springtime when the seeds first germinate.
+It then blooms between June and November, when a hard frost and cold temperatures finally kill it off.
+Common purslane is a prolific seeder, with a single plant able to produce up to 240,000 seeds, which may germinate even after 5 to 40 years!

 Identification

-Before carrying out a treatment program, you will need to first be certain that you are dealing with purslane and not some other weed.
-Careless identification can lead to using the wrong treatment methods which can be a waste of time and money.
-Below we have shared some identifying characteristics so you know what purslane looks like:
+Before carrying out a treatment program, you will need first to be certain that you are dealing with purslane and not some other weed.
+Careless identification can lead to the use of the wrong treatment methods, which can be a waste of time and money.
+Below, we have shared some identifying characteristics so you know what purslane looks like:

 Purslane

-• Purslane is usually a low-growing prostrate weed, meaning its stems grow along the ground, but sometimes can grow upright.
+• Purslane is usually a low-growing prostrate weed, meaning its stems grow along the ground but sometimes can grow upright.
 The stems are smooth and can grow up to 12 inches long.
-They are also reddish brown in color.
+They are also reddish brown.

-• Its oval-shaped leaves grows directly from the stem.
+• Its oval-shaped leaves grow directly from the stem.
 They are ovular, smooth, and shiny.
-Purslane leaves can grow to be half an inch to 2 inches in length.
-This weed will grow succulent leaves, meaning they are particulary thick and fleshy.
+Purslane leaves can grow to be half an inch to 2 inches long.
+This weed will grow succulent leaves that are particularly thick and fleshy.

 • When this weed matures, it produces small yellow flowers with 5 separate notched petals.
 The flowers open at the center of the leaf cluster for only a few hours on sunny mornings.